trisfaizal/Marketing-Site/src/_drafts/jekyll-themes-with-github.md

 gem 'mytheme', '>= 0.1.0', :git => 'https://TOKEN:x-oauth-basic@github.com/USERNAME/mytheme.git'
 ~~~

-The theme will also need to be specified in your site's `_config.yml` file to be used.
+Be sure to specify the theme you are using within the site’s `_config.yml` file.

 ### Updating Themes

-Changes to a theme can be pushed directly to the theme's repository, and any sites using the theme will be updated.
-If a site's gemfile.lock file is locked to a specific version, changes will not be applied.
+The `Gemfile.lock` will always lock to a specific commit/version.
+Run the `bundle update theme_name` command to pull new theme changes/versions.